section-engineering-education/engineering-education/content/articles/getting-started-with-dot-net-maui-for-cross-platform-apps/index.md

 To create multi-platform applications using .NET MAUI, you will need to download the preview version of Microsoft Visual Studio 2022 [here](https://visualstudio.microsoft.com/vs/preview/).

 #### Downloading workloads
-To get started, you will need to set up your Microsoft Visual Studio so that it can to run the .NET MAUI framework.
+To get started, you will need to set up your Microsoft Visual Studio so it can run the .NET MAUI framework.
 To do this, on the installation window, check the boxes for the following five workloads:
 - Mobile Development with .NET
 - ASP.NET and Web Development
 - .NET Desktop development